Chicken buses in Belize & beyond: A Central America Survival Guide

 It’s not uncommon that even the times displayed up at the bus terminal for chicken buses in Belize are out of date.
 Your best bet is always to ask the steward who helps call and load the buses, or someone who works at a shop of the terminals in smaller towns.

-Pay onboard chicken buses in Belize
+2. Pay onboard chicken buses in Belize

-Unlike buses in other parts of Latin America, tickets for chicken buses in Belize cannot be bought in advance.
+Unlike buses in other parts of Central America, tickets for chicken buses in Belize cannot be bought in advance.
 They can’t even be bought at the terminal, nor in most cases, from the bus driver.
 Instead, a few minutes into the trip, the bus assistant will come down the aisle and charge all those who haven’t paid yet.

-Big bags to the back
+3. Big bags to the back of the bus

 If you’re travelling with big bags, don’t take up a seat for them.
 If they don’t fit in the railings above your head, take them to the very back of the bus, where the last row of seats will have usually been removed to accommodate luggage.
 Sit on a seat towards the back if you’re worried about safety, but it should generally be OK back there.

 Your smaller rucksack should never leave your touch, let alone your sight, and it should never be put in the luggage shelf above your head.
 Make sure it can’t be pulled out from under the rows in front or behind; tie it to your leg if you have to!
-And if you’re hoping for some good legroom…

-Take something to sit on
+5. Take something to sit on

 A t-shirt, a towel, whatever – take something to sit on so that your skin doesn’t stick to the old leather seats.
 Things are gonna get sweaty!
 If you have the luxury of something cushioned, that’ll serve you well on long journeys, too.

-Keep alert to the weather
+6. Keep alert to the weather

 Rain in Belize seems to have an on or off switch, with no ‘gentle’ setting in between, so if it starts raining you need to close your window tight as soon as you can.
 If it’s jammed, the bus assistant will come and help you 🙂

-Fan it out
+7. Fan it out

 Aaaaand if all the windows are shut due to rain and there’s (still) no air con, things are about to get stuffy.
 Belize has the same tropical temperatures all year round, rainy season or not.
 Bring something you can fan yourself with, just in case!

-Hold onto your hair
+9. Hold onto your hair

 On a sunny day, when all the windows of chicken buses in Belize are wide open, that sweet, sweet breeze will be oh-so welcome, but if you have annoying, uncontrollable hair like me, you’ll want a hat or headband to stop to blowing all over the place and constantly tickling your already hot, sticky forehead.

-Have a good natter!
+10. Have a good natter!